New Algorithm for Combinatorial $n$-folds and Applications: Introduction

 We also manage to extend these techniques to $\QCmin.$ This yields running times that are (almost) tight by an ETH-lower bound.

 \begin{restatable}{theorem}{schedthm} $\QCmax$ and $\QCmin$ can be solved in time $\RTqcmaxO$. \end{restatable}

 We also apply our algorithm to the \closeststring problem and the \imbalance problem (see \cref{sec:Applications} for formal definitions).
 The current best running times~\cite{KnopKM20} for both problems have a quadratic dependency of $k$ in the exponent, where $k$ is the number of considered strings (\closeststring), respectively the size of the vertex cover (\imbalance).
 When the number of column-types (\closeststring), respectively vertex-types (\imbalance) is bounded by $T$, our algorithm achieves the following results. \begin{restatable}{corollary}{closestStringCor} The \closeststring problem can be solved in time $((T+1) k)^{O(k)} \log(L)$. \end{restatable} \begin{restatable}{corollary}{imbalanceProb} The \imbalance problem with $n$ vertices can be solved in time $((T+2)k)^{O(k)} \log(kn)$, where $k$ is the size of a vertex cover and $T$ is the number of vertex-types. \end{restatable} Generally, $T$ is bounded by $k^k$ for \closeststring.
 In this case, we meet the state-of-the-art parameter dependency.
 For \imbalance, $T$ may take any integer value up to $2^k$.
 The resulting parameter dependency of $2^{k^2}$ improves on the state-of-the-art $k^{k^2}$ which is the application of~\cite{KnopKM20} to the problem.
 Additionally, when $T$ is bounded by $k^{O(1)}$, we are able to reduce the dependency in the exponent to linear for both problems.
+When applying Rohwedder's algorithm for the Multi-Choice IP~\cite[Theorem 2]{rohwedder2025} to those problems, the resulting running times are $((T+1)k)^{O(k)}O(T+dk)$, where $d$ is the upper bound on string distance (\closeststring) and $((T+2)k)^{O(k)}O(Tk+nk)$ (\imbalance).

 We expect that our techniques can be extended to several other problems that can be formulated as a combinatorial \nfold ILP as well, such as the string problems given in~\cite{KnopKM20}.